webzfs/webzfs/blog/2026-08-29-heroic-fixes-0.78.md

 ### The Audit Log Viewer Was Missing the Viewer

-WebZFS already had an audit logging backend, routes, searching, filtering, and a link in the Utilities page.
+WebZFS already had an audit logging backend, routes, searching, filtering, and a link for them in the Utilities page.
 The three Jinja templates those routes tried to render did not exist.
 Well that's not entirely true.
 They did exist... on my machine... they did not exist in my local Gitea instance or on the github repo.

-This produced the technically accurate but somewhat disappointing, `TemplateNotFound`.
+This produced the technically accurate but somewhat disappointing, `TemplateNotFound` error.
+Apparently peoples systems were not able to fetch those jinja templates off my computer through the internet.
 So I took a Linkedin Learning course on how to use git and added those three pages.
-I'm now a certified Git Master.
+I'm now a certified Git-Fu Master.
 Those templates existed very strongly in our hearts until now... now they live in our repos too.

 ---